AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#.md

 The process of restructuring your code without changing its behavior is called **Refactoring**; the cleaner your code, the easier it is to understand, maintain, and test.

+DEFENSIVE CODING
+---

   CLEAN CODE
     - Improves Compreshension
     - Simplifies Maintenance
     - Reduces Bugs

    TESTABLE CODE + UNIT TESTS
      - Improves Quality
      - Confirms Maintenance
      - Reduces Bugs

    VALIDATION + EXCEPTION HANDLING
      - Improves Predictablity
      - More Consistent
      - Reduces Bugs

 ## Clean Code

 **Good code vs Bad code**